Essential Pre-Arrival Information

 CONSENSUAL RELATIONSHIP POLICY

 The AMFS has adopted a policy regarding consensual relationships between faculty or supervisory staff and the staff or student that they supervise, teach, or coach.
 No staff member or faculty member is permitted to be involved in a relationship (sexual and/or romantic) with any other staff member or student with whom he or she has a direct professional relationship (such as teaching or coaching) or an indirect professional relationship (such as orchestra placement decisions, leading a section, or managing an orchestra).
 Such relationships may adversely affect the teacher/student relationship and give rise to conflicts between personal and professional interests.
 Furthermore, no staff or faculty member should be in a supervisory position (including teaching and coaching) over a staff member or student with whom they have had a previous relationship.
-In addition, students are prohibited from renting rooms from or residing with faculty members.
+In addition, students are prohibited from renting rooms from or residing with faculty members or staff.

 CODE OF CONDUCT